anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   pinned-domain-cert (which is contained in the voucher and may be just the domain registrar certificate).

-* CA Certs Response (2): This MUST contain the current root CA certificate, which typically is the LDevID trust anchor, and any additional certificates that the pledge may need to validate certificates.
+* CA Certs Response (2): This MUST contain any intermediate CA certificates that the pledge may need to validate certificates and MAY contain the LDevID trust anchor.

 * Attribute Request (3): Typically, the automated bootstrapping occurs without local administrative configuration of the pledge.
   Nevertheless, there are cases in which the pledge may also include additional attributes specific to the target domain into the certification request.
-To get these attributes in advance, the attribute request can be used.
+To get these attributes in advance, the attribute request may be used.

   For example, {{RFC8994, Section 6.11.7.2}} specifies
   how the attribute request is used to signal to the pledge